Students pursuing the traditional MBA degree must meet the following requirements:

 Students are required to take an additional nine elective credit hours of accounting courses.
 These courses may be any 5500/6600 level accounting courses.
 Additionally, any pre-requisites for these classes must be met.
 Courses at the 5500 level cannot be selected if a comparable undergraduate course has already been taken.

-The MBA with an Emphasis in Computer Information Systems program is focused on providing managerial-level knowledge of information technology for MBA students.
-The CIS emphasis provides general business managers with a curriculum focused on building their knowledge of information systems and the opportunity to develop technical skills in this field.
+The MBA with an emphasis in Informatics program is focused on providing managerial-level knowledge of information technology for MBA students.
+The informatics emphasis provides general business managers with a curriculum focused on building their knowledge of information systems and the opportunity to develop technical skills in this field.

 Electives (nine credit hours).
-The MBA with an emphasis in Computer Information Systems requires nine credit hours of 5500/6600-level elective course work in the field of Computer Information Systems.
+The MBA with an emphasis in informatics requires nine credit hours of 5500/6600-level elective informatics course work.

 The MBA with an Emphasis in Finance is not open to students who have a previous undergraduate major in Finance.
 The Finance emphasis requires that students must be able to take at least some daytime courses in Pocatello.